Kotlin/KEEP/proposals/opt-in.md

 )
 ```

-The `RequiresOptIn` annotation is applied to an annotation class and it makes that class an **opt-in requirement marker**.
+The `RequiresOptIn` annotation is applied to an annotation class, and it makes that class an **opt-in requirement marker**.
 There are two sets of use cases where markers are used:

 1. If a declaration is annotated with the marker, it requires opt-in to that marker and can use other API *with that same marker* in its body.
 2. If a declaration or an expression is annotated with `@OptIn(Marker::class)`, it can use other declarations that use the selected marker, but it does not require opt-in itself (its clients will not *have* to opt in).

 The first option of usage of opt-in requirement markers is called a **propagating opt-in** (the annotation effectively causes propagation of the requirement), and the second — a **non-propagating opt-in**.
-The user is free to choose whichever option is preferrable in each scenario.
+The user is free to choose whichever option is preferable in each scenario.

 Example: